Nonlinear Models#

 >>> from dwave.optimization.model import Model >>> model = Model() >>> destinations, routes = model.disjoint_lists(10, 4)

-- feasible(index: int = 0) bool [source]#
+- feasible(index: int = 0) bool[source]#

-Check the feasibility of the state at the input index.
+Check the feasibility of a state.

 - Parameters:

-index – index of the state to check for feasibility.
+index – Index of the state to check for feasibility.

 - Returns: